Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Clearly and effectively points to soccer with mentions of kicking and teamwork.
-Believable as a description of soccer.
+The clues clearly point to soccer and golf, respectively, and effectively avoid any mention of tennis.
+They are believable descriptions of the wrong choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices